 Explanation of How Dogs Can Develop Allergies to Peppers and Related Foods:

-- Immune Response: Allergies occur when a dog’s immune system overreacts to proteins found in peppers or related foods, identifying them as harmful invaders.
+- Immune Response: Allergies occur when a dog’s immune system overreacts to proteins found in it or related foods, identifying them as harmful invaders.

 - Sensitization: Dogs can become sensitized to pepper proteins through repeated exposure, leading to the development of an allergic response over time.